deepflowio/docs/translate/translated/02-ce-install/03-single-k8s.md

 # Access the Grafana Page

-The content output when executing helm deployment of DeepFlow prompts the command to get the URL and password to access Grafana.
-The output example:
+The output of the helm deployment of DeepFlow provides commands to get the URL and password for accessing Grafana.
+Example output:

 ```bash
 NODE_PORT=$(kubectl get --namespace deepflow -o jsonpath="{.spec.ports[0].nodePort}" services deepflow-grafana)